Delivers breathable, soft-focus skin that blurs pores and layers easily without looking cakey.

 Maybelline Dream Fresh BB Cream

-- Shade range can be limiting
+- Shade range may be more limited

-- Less long-wearing than premium formulas
+- Less blur-forward than the premium picks

 Buying Guide